mli/deepnumpy-doc/guide/crash-course/1-ndarray.md

 y
 ```

-## Converting between MXNet NDArray and NumPy
+## Converting between MXNet ndarrays and NumPy ndarrays

-Converting MXNet NDArrays to and from NumPy is easy.
+Converting MXNet ndarrays to and from NumPy ndarrays is easy.
 The converted arrays do not share memory.

 ```{.python .input  n=29}
 a = x.asnumpy()